- News and Events

 - Research Areas

-There are currently nine Biomedical Engineering research laboratories at City College.
-These CCNY facilities are amplified by the extensive laboratories at our hospital partners where many of our students do experimental research.
+There are currently thirteen Biomedical Engineering research laboratories at City College.
+These CCNY facilities are amplified by the extensive laboratories at our hospital partners where some of our students also do experimental research.

 The Wallace Coulter Laboratory for Cardiovascular Dynamics and Biomolecular Transport studies the role of fluid mechanics and transport processes in the physiological and pathophysiological functions of the cardiovascular system.
 One of our major efforts is to understand the influence of fluid dynamics in the initiation and progression of atherosclerosis, a degenerative disease of the large human arteries which leads to heart attacks and strokes.
 We are investigating the fluid mechanics of arteries and the response of arterial cells (endothelial and smooth muscle cells) to fluid mechanical forces using cell culture models in vitro and computer simulations.
 We were the first group to compute the fluid flow shear stresses on smooth muscle cells (SMC’s) induced by transmural flow and have subsequently exposed cultured SMC’s to similar stress environments in defined flow fields to determine their biomolecular responses.
 In complementary research, we have pioneered in vitro studies of convection and diffusion of macromolecules across monolayers of endothelial cells which form the blood contacting surface of all blood vessels.
 We were the first group to clearly demonstrate that the transport properties of the endothelial layer are very sensitive to their fluid mechanical environment and will respond to changes in fluid shear stress.
 Studies of the biomolecular mechanisms underlying these responses are in progress.